jakobstrate/UPayMiMoni/README.md

 # 1. firebase emulator setup

-for this project to function locally a firebase auth emulator must be configured and running.
+for this project to function locally a firebase auth and firestore emulator must be configured and running.

 ---